 As a Level I Pediatric Trauma Center, we are uniquely qualified to provide emergency care for children, from the design of the department to our highly skilled professionals who understand the special needs of younger, smaller patients.

-The center provides a full range of emergency diagnostic and treatment services for acutely ill and injured patients.
-Our team includes leading fellowship trained experts in pediatric emergency care, and all of our pediatric subspecialists are available for consultations.
+Our center provides a full range of emergency diagnostic and treatment services for acutely ill and injured patients.
+Our team includes leading fellowship trained experts in pediatric emergency care, and ensuring all of our pediatric subspecialists are available for consultations.
 Division units add another level of service for children and families:

-- Evaluation and Treatment Unit The Evaluation and Treatment Unit provides care to those patients who require up to 24 hours of treatment, but do not require a hospital admission.
+- Evaluation and Treatment Unit.
+The Evaluation and Treatment Unit provides care to those patients who require up to 24 hours of treatment, but do not require a hospital admission.

-- Decontamination Unit In the event of a biological, chemical, or radiological event, Children’s has a state-of-the-art Decontamination Unit designed specifically for kids, the only one of its kind in the region.
+- Decontamination Unit.
+In the event of a biological, chemical or radiological event, Children’s has a state-of-the-art Decontamination Unit designed specifically for kids, the only one of its kind in the region.

 Children’s National's pediatric emergency services are available 24 hours a day, seven days a week at two locations in the nation's capital: